 As a professional theater artist she has made her living performing in New York City, on cruise lines and in hotels.
 Some of her favorite performances included being a featured performer at Radio City Music Hall, being the resident character actor for Light Opera of Manhattan and working here in Rochester at GEVA theater in A Christmas Carol and for the Festival of New theater.
 Her regional and stock credits run from Shakespeare to Soundheim.
 As a recording artist and singer she has performed with Jazz bands in New Orleans, Memphis and St. Louis as well as The Blue Note in New York.
 As a writer, she has had six plays produced winning the Women's Midwestern Arts Council Award and a nomination for the 2007 Pulitzer Prize in drama for her play "Windows of the Soul".
 She was awarded entry into "Who's Who in American theater", and Outstanding young American" and was named an Outstanding Woman of Achievement by Govenor Pataki during his forum "Women Run New York".
 She is proud of her work here at NTID/RIT for the past 20 years as a Department of Cultural and Creative Studies Educator and Advisor for the Masquer's Drama Club.
 The local community ASL performance group Dangerous Signs was developed as a professional offshoot of the core work she does hands on with students.
 She has also developed a theatrical interpreting collective called StageHands which serves many of the local theater and college productions in Rochester.
 She has been nominated for the Eisenhart Outstanding Award for teaching nearly every year she has been here.
 She is a member of AEA, AFTRA, SAG, League of Professional Theater Women, Registry of Interpreters for the Deaf, the Dramatist's Guild and the Deaf Entertainment Guild.

-Joe Hamilton is in his 23rd year at RIT/NTID, as the Scene Shop Foreman and Stagecraft Manager of The Panara Theatre and has worked building over 103 productions.
-Some of his works include, the Pulitzer Prize winning production of Windows of the Soul, the OOBR award for the New York City production of The Emperor Jones, Damn Yankees, Charlie and the Chocolate Factory, …and melodies unheard, Guys and Dolls, Peter and The Wolf and The Glass Menagerie.
-Mr. Hamilton has been sought after and worked across the country representing NTID in the technical world of theatre.
-Mr. Hamilton teaches both Deaf and hearing students core concepts related back stage craftsmanship, from building sets to special lighting and computer technology.
-He has also presented at USITT concerning the use of visual means in technical theatre.
+Joe Hamilton, in his 24th year at RIT/NTID, serves as the Scene Shop Foreman and Stagecraft Manager and has built over 130 productions, with a particular focus on special effects and stage construction.
+Some of his favorite works include the Pulitzer Prize winning production of Windows of the Soul, the OOBR award winning New York City production of Emperor Jones, Peter Pan, The Wonderful World of Oz, Frankenstein, Dracula, Charlie and the Chocolate Factory, Guys and Dolls, and Little Women.
+Mr. Hamilton has often been asked to advise, on a national level, abut deaf people and the technical world of theatre.
+He teaches both deaf and hearing students core concepts and soft skills related to backstage craftsmanship, from building sets to special lighting and computer technology.
+Mr. Hamilton takes pride in giving students a place to use their various skills and imagination to build a world on stage.
+He has also presented at USITT concerning the use of visual approaches in technical theatre.
 Awards credited to Mr. Hamilton include the RIT Humanitarian Award, and several nominations for various university awards.

 Andy completed his graduate studies at Michigan State University.
 While there he developed interests in Shakespeare’s work, the canon of American dramatists, devised theatre, and using theatre as a tool for community outreach.
 Andy has acted professionally with the Michigan Shakespeare Festival, New Harmony Theatre, Summer Circle Theatre, and the Williamston Theatre.
 Most recently, he appeared locally in the Rochester Fringe Festival and with Wallbyrd Theatre Company.